| Site Map | Search Warsailors.com | |

 |||||||||||||||||||||||||||||||||||||||||

 Built in Oslo 1930.
 Pre war history: Delivered in Aug.-1930 from Nylands Mek.
 Verksted, Oslo (310) as whale catcher Suderøy V to Hvalfanger-A/S Suderøy (Knut Knutsen O.A.S.), Haugesund.
 Steel hull, 115.1 x 23.9 x 13.2, 252 gt, Tripple Expansion (Nylands) 750ihp - catching for owner's whale factory Suderøy.
+Some of her voyages are listed on this original document received from the National Archives of Norway.
 WW II: Please refer to the early WW II details under the whale factory Suderøy above.
-As mentioned in that text, Suderøy V also arrived Halifax on Apr.
+As mentioned in that narrative, Suderøy V also arrived Halifax on Apr.
 23-1940 (crew paid off?).
 In Aug. that year she was hired out to The Royal Navy and entered service for The Royal Canadian Navy as minesweeper Z 04 (R. W. Jordan has told me that according to his sources she served with Royal Canadian Navy from 1941 to Nov.-1945).
 POST WAR: The first few details under Suderøy IV also apply to this ship.
 After catching for Suderøy in the 45/46 season, Suderøy V also took part in the 46/47 and 48/49 seasons.
 Laid up at Vibrandsøy in Haugesund in the summer of 1949.
 Towed to A/S Haugesund Slip, Haugesund in July-1951 for conversion to seiner.
 Lengthened, 149.7 x 23.9 x 11.1, 326 gt, 4500hl, motor installed: 7cyl Atlas dm 520bhp (1941, from MMS 43 / later Videng).
 Delivered in Jan.-1952 as seiner Suderøy V (fishery No. R-49-H) in time for the winter herring season.
 At the time she was among the largest and most modern seiners on the coast.
 Skipper was Ole Olsen, boatswain was Henrik Pedersen, both from Åkrehamn, Karmøy.
 Converted for cargo service at A/S Haugesund Slip, Haugesund in 1955, entering service that year as Hellesund.
 Used by Dampskibsselskabet Veritas (owned by Ole Andreas Knutsen) in that company's cargo route Oslo-Bergen, while awaiting delivery of new tonnage.
 Converted back to seiner in June-1959 and renamed Suderøy V (R-49-H), after Dampskibsselskabet Veritas had received the newly built Hellesund.
 Around 1965 Suderøy V was refitted as purse net seiner at A/S Haugesund Slip, Haugesund.
 Owner became Skips-A/S Suderøy (Knut Knutsen O.A.S.), Haugesund about 1970.
 Sold in 1972 to Hans H. Skorpen e.a., Nordstrøno in Os, renamed Idol (H-22-O).
 Rebuilt in 1972, 336 gt, new motor: 9cyl 2tev B&W Alpha dm 900bhp.
 Rebuilt again around 1974.
 On Dec.
 15-1975, while fishing for mackerel in the North Sea, position 60 35N 03 47E (northwest of Bergen), a fire developed in her engine room.
 The steward was affected by the smoke from the fire and was picked up by a helicopter, while the remaining crew of 11 were picked up by the supply vessel Sea Brute and taken to Ågotnes with Idol in tow.
 After having been inspected at A/S Haugesund Slip that same month she was condemned.
 Sold in 1976 "as is" to KS Eidesvik & Co.
 A/S (Kristian & Lauritz Eidesvik, Langevåg, Bømlo).
 Repaired and converted to scrap trawler at Horten Verft A/S, Horten, 490 gt.
 Entered services as Geo Boy in May-1977, registered in Haugesund.
 Later converted to stand-by vessel, 467 gt, 508 tdwt.
 Sold in Febr.-1990 to Simon Møkster, Stavanger, renamed Striløy, in use as stand-by vessel.
 Later owned by Simon Møkster Rederi A/S, Stavanger, then from Apr.- 2001 by Team Møkster A/S, Stavanger.
 (Info received from T. Eriksen, Norway - His sources: Finn Nistad (AS Haugesund Slip), "Våre Motorskip" by Leif M. Bjørklund & E. H. Kongshavn 1999, "Knut Knutsen O.A.S., høvdingen av Haugesund" by Tor Inge Vormedal 2002, "Hvalfangsten, eventyret tar slutt", Dag Bakka Jr. 2002, Alf Johan Kristiansen, Derek Sullivan, "Skipet", Haugesund Avis and Haugesund Dagblad [newspapers] and misc. others).

 |